TLeonardUK/TLeonardUK.github.io/_posts/2022-06-09-reverse-engineering-dark-souls-3-networking-part-4.md

 What these bytes work as is essentially a token created by the previous server to say that we have authenticated ourselves correctly, and are allowed to access the game server.

-If the server recieves packets without an authentication token it recognises, it will ignore the packet.
+If the server receives packets without an authentication token it recognizes, it will ignore the packet.

 Now how about that ciphered data after the authentication token?
 Fortunately we have one giant hint about how to decrypt this - Remember the second key exchange we performed on the previous server?
 Well it turns out that was to generate the key that is used for all communications with this server.
 If we try to decrypt this packet using the same CWC cipher we used on the previous server, we will suddenly get something a bit more meaningful!